-(ii) submitting a description of the specific equipment or technologies the licensee shall use to meet or exceed applicable energy and environmental standards as set forth in this Part and a statement that the licensee shall meet each energy and environmental standard it does not yet meet prior to the effective date for that specific standard pursuant to section 125.1 of this Title; and
+(ii) (12)submitting a description of the applicant'sspecific equipment or technologies the licensee's strategy to measure, track, and record the applicant's or licensee's performance and execution of the plan that identifies qualitative and quantitative metrics, and includes frequency of tracking such metrics; (13)any other information as determined by the Office. (d) Licensees shall submit their shall use to meet or exceed applicable energy and environmental planstandards as set forth in a formthis Part and manner as required by the Office or upon request.
+The Board may take a licensees'a statement that the licensee shall meet each energy and environmental plans and actual performance implementing the plan into consideration for purposes standard it does not yet meet prior to the effective date for that specific standard pursuant to section 125.1 of this Title; and

 (3) Prior to an application for license renewal being deemed complete for filing with the Office pursuant to section 120.5 of this Title, applicants for renewal may be required to provide an updated Energy and Environmental Plan.
-Nursery, cultivator, cooperative, microbusiness, ROD, or ROND licensees authorized for cultivation may be required to submit data collected pursuant to section 123.4 of this Title, including but not limited to energy tracking and regenerative agriculture practices.
+Nursery, cultivator, cooperative, microbusiness, ROD, or ROND licensees authorized for cultivation may be required to submit data collected pursuant to section 123.4 of this Title, including, but not limited to, licensee renewal, incentives programs, and certifications energy tracking and regenerative agriculture practices.

-§ 125.3 Security and Storage of Cannabis.
+§ 125.2125.3 Security and Storage of Cannabis.

 (a) General Requirements.
 A licensee shall implement sufficient security measures to deter diversion, theft, or loss of cannabis and cannabis products, theft, or loss of cash, prevent unauthorized entrance into areas containing cannabis or cannabis products, and to ensure the safety of the licensee's employees and the general public.
-Unless otherwise approved by the

-Office, such security measures taken by the licensee shall include, but not be limited to, the following:
+Unless otherwise approved by the Office, such security measures taken by the licensee shall include, but not be limited to, the following:

-(1) positively identifying individuals who are not employees of the facility and are seeking access to the premises to limit access solely to individuals twenty-one (21) years of age or older;
+positively identifying individuals who are not employees of the facility; and are seeking access to the facility or who are transporting cannabis or cannabis productspremises to limit access solely to individuals twenty-one (21) years of age or older;